KaterinGorbachev/Python_basics/hangman_python.md

 ```

-The main checks are for the wright and for the wrong letter.
+The main checks are for the right and the wrong letter.

-The drawing of a man in the wrong check loop.
+The drawing of a man is in the wrong check loop.

 ```python